Alkis Georgiadis-Harris

 I am a Research Fellow at the University of Warwick.

-I am particularly interested in Information Economics and Mechanism Design.
+I am particularly interested in Information Economics, Mechanism Design, and Finance.

 For my CV click here.